 Amount of time per page/slide.
 Presenters are discouraged from reading papers word-for-word (it’s usually less engaging), but if you do choose to read your paper, experience has shown that it is impossible to intelligibly present a double-spaced page (reading word-for-word) in less than 1.5 minutes.
 This means that, in general, the reading version of your presentation should run no more than 10 double-spaced pages.
 Remember, you have 15 minutes to talk, and need to leave 5 minutes for questions.

-The same goes for PPT slides: each one should be on screen for at least 1.5 minutes.
+The same goes for PPT slides: each one should be on screen for at least one minute.
 That may seem like a long time, but for an audience trying to assimilate new information, it's not.
-So again, you should have no more than 10 slides (including the introductory and closing/contact info slides).
+So again, you should have no more than 15 slides (including the introductory and closing/contact info slides).

 Interaction with your session chair.
-If you are presenting in a session of Invited Papers, your session chair presumably has already been in contact with you to invite you to be part of the session.
-If you are presenting your paper in a session put together by the Conference Committee, the Committee will find someone to chair that session.
-In either case, the session chair will be in touch with you before the conference to go over logistics.
-We urge session chairs to ask for all PPT presentations in advance so that they can be loaded onto the chair's laptop, so please be ready to comply with that request.
+If you are presenting in a session of Invited Speakers, your session chair presumably has already been in contact with you to invite you to be part of the session.
+If you are presenting your paper in a Contributed Papers session put together by the Conference Committee, the Committee will find someone to chair that session.

 At your conference session...

 Room set-up.
 The meeting rooms generally are set up theater-style and seat anywhere from 35–500 persons.
-The room reserved for Sharing Circles will be set up with chairs in a circle; the room reserved for Café Conversation sessions will have round tables.
+The room reserved for Sharing Circles and Café Conversations will be set up with round tables and space for a circle of chairs.

 Instructions for presenters of Posters